Herbs to the rescue!

 Registration Fee: $40

-This class is a required course for students pursuing a WEI Certificate in Herbalism and Environmental Health.
+This class can be used by participants in a WEI Certificate in Herbalism and Environmental Health.
 It can also be applied for clinical credit hours in the Master Herbalism Program (Green Wisdom School of Natural and Botanical Medicine).
-For more information on the Master Herbalism Program please contact Gigi at firstname.lastname@example.org.
+For more information on the Master Herbalism Program please contact Gigi at email@example.com.

 Objectives of the Class: